 - 2 pounds Very very fragmant and quality French Lavender extra blue purple color

 - Excellent for wedding toss- baptism & birth gift

 - Lavender is naturally calming, soothing and relaxing

 Suffering from a headache?
 Lavender oil can give relief!

 Just rub some lavender oil on your forehead or temples.
 You can also combine lavender oil with peppermint to have a calming and numbing effect.

 Here's a short video by WaysAndHow on how to make lavender essential oil:

 Essential oils such as lavender oil are reliable for survival or emergency situations.
-See to a point to have them readily available for use at all times − at home or out in the wilderness.
+See to a point to have them readily available for use at all times, whether at home or out in the wilderness.

-Do you know of other lavender oil uses in your household?
+Do you know of other uses for lavender oil in your household?
 Share them in the comments section below!